 Name of Student: Supervising Judge/Attorney: Time Period Covered: Total Number of Hours Worked During the Period: This is a learning experience for the student.
 Please take the time to evaluate the student by answering the following questions: 1.
 How would you rate the student's ability to get along and work with the office staff?
 2. How would you rate the student's professional attitude and overall appearance?
 3. Does the student possess the ability to assume responsibility and to perform within a deadline?
-4 How did the student approach tasks?
-Describe your impression of the student's standards for work production.

-5. What is your opinion of the student's knowledge are law? nd understanding of the 6.
-Was the student able to interpret, apply, and organize ze facts in written form?
-7. If applicable, was student professional in conducting g interviews with clients?
-8. Is there a course that you feel should be required of enhance the student's effectiveness if it were taken is with your organization?
-9. Overall, how would you rate the student and the qu ality of work involved?
-Super rvising Attorney/Judge Date
+4. 4.
+How did the student approach tasks?
+Descri student's standards for work production. be your impression of the 5 5.
+What is your opinion of the student's knowle edge and understanding of the 3. law? age and understanding of the 6.
+6. Was the student able to interpret, apply, and organize facts in written form?
+7. 7.
+If applicable, was student professional in cor nducting interviews with clients?
+8. 3.
+Is there a course that you feel should be requested enhance the student's effectiveness if it were is with your organization?
+9. Overall, how would you rate the student and the quality of work involved?
+Super ervising Attorney/Judge Date